etxahun/registraPresionArterial/README.md

 # registraPresionArterial

-Simple NodeJS + MongoDB + AngularJS application for blood pressure and heart rate registration.
+MongoDB based REST API  and a simple SPA based on NodeJS + AngularJS  for blood pressure and heart rate registration.

 ### Usage